kda100/express-movies-app/README.md

 User login is persisted by sessions.

-Users have the ability to save movies as their favourite.
+Users have the ability to save movies as their favourites.

 Available at https://powerful-journey-14518.herokuapp.com/.